Changissnz/selfinterest/README.md

 particular degrees.
 The appearance of the collective adhering to the artificial axiom, maybe even so much to be interpreted as religious fervor, is deceptive to the observer fixated on the "total" before their senses.
-Self-interest, the self, is the unit that constructs the appearance of the collective, maybe successfully even fostering a metaphysical (spiritual) unity more unbreakable than any material construct.
+Self-interest, the self, is the unit for constructing the appearance of the collective, maybe successfully even fostering a metaphysical (spiritual) unity more unbreakable than any material construct.
 And so, the artificial axiom is instantiated in the variable ways of spottiness and totality, with respect to consistency of